Hereditary (2018)

 Why do these screams matter?

-In our first clip, Peter (Alex Wolff) has returned home from a party shell shocked that an accident has left the decapitated body of his younger sister in the backseat of the family car.
+In our first clip, Peter (Alex Wolff) has returned home from a party shell shocked that an accident has resulted in the decapitation of his younger sister, Charlie (Milly Shapiro).
+Unable to process the tragedy, Peter leaves Charlie’s body in the backseat of the car and walks catatonically back to his bedroom.
 As evening turns to morning, we hear Annie awake and begin her morning routine; a routine interrupted by a horrific discovery.

 Our second scream takes place while Annie, Peter, and Steve (Gabriel Byrne) sit in relative silence at the family dining room table.
-The only sounds that are heard are from the cutlery as Peter and Steve eat and Annie plays with her food.
+The only sounds audible are from the cutlery as Peter and Steve eat and Annie moves her food around her plate.
 But silence soon turns to rage as long-simmering tensions between Annie and Peter finally erupt.

-The notion that a good mother would never scream at her child gets radically upended in this scene and demonstrates the profound impact a legacy of family trauma can have on interpersonal familial relationships.
+The idea that a “good mother” would never scream at her child gets radically upended in this scene and demonstrates the profound impact a legacy of family trauma can have on interpersonal familial relationships.
 According to the Spring 2019 Stanford Medicine Bulletin, “Dr. Rachel Yehuda, a neuroscientist at the Mount Sinai School of Medicine, offered an intriguing new idea: that children of traumatized parents are at risk for similar problems because of epigenetic changes that occurred in the biology of their traumatized parents.”
+(A Legacy of Trauma).
 In other words, generational trauma may fundamentally change people at a cellular level such that the trauma can be passed down to future generations.
-For Annie, whose own fraught and difficult relationship with her mother expresses itself in behaviors consistent with post-traumatic stress disorder, her rage is both a by-product of her anger at Peter for his actions and at her mother for failing to provide the stable upbringing for which Annie yearned.
-Annie’s screams at Peter are an expression of the cyclical trauma that has followed her from childhood into adulthood and further positions her rage as hysterical, especially when contrasted against Peter’s caustic but controlled retorts.
+For Annie, whose own difficult relationship with her mother expresses itself in behaviors consistent with post-traumatic stress disorder, her rage is both a by-product of her anger at Peter for his actions and at her mother for failing to provide the stable upbringing for which Annie yearned.
+Her screams at Peter are an expression of the cyclical trauma that has followed her from childhood into adulthood and further positions her rage as hysterical, especially when contrasted against Peter’s caustic but controlled retorts.

 That Annie is ultimately proven correct in her suspicions at the film’s conclusion are of little consequence because her family- and the audience by extension- have already dismissed her warnings as the rantings of an unstable woman consumed by grief.
 It is a profound indictment of the ease by which women can be marginalized for daring to be emotional.